semanticClimate/p/en/events/climate_knowledge_hunt_Feb24.md

 * Encourage technical delegates to explore other chapters automatically

 ## Event Infrastucture
-* Hosted from NIPGR, New Delhi MRIIRS, NCR, India
+* Hosted from MRIIRS, NCR, India
 * Groups to work in dedicated Theme-specific Teams
 * All materials available over Sematic Climate in Github
 * Encourage all delegates have Github IDs